 Maw Lute is worshipped with music, especially singing and stringed instruments.

 The "temples" dedicated to Maw Lute are large buildings that serve both as museums and banks.
 (These banks do not offer loans.
 They only provide a secure location for storing valuables.)
 Maw Lute often sends a dragon to roost atop these buildings to help guard them.
 The building's curators maintain collections owned by the building.
 People often donate items to these collections as an act of worship.
 Less common is to donate an entire, completed, personal collection—this is often done posthumously.
-The curators organize string quartet performances to help celebrate exceptional donations.
+The curators organize string quartet performances to help celebrate the receptions or anniversaries of exceptional donations.

 Any public fountain can serve as a "shrine" to Maw Lute.
 Coins dedicated to her and then tossed into a fountain disappear, and are added to her personal hoard.